 - diversity within the workforce

-– diversity in supplier selection
+- diversity in the choice of suppliers

-– hybrid electric propulsion devices
+- aircraft with hybrid electric propulsion

 - the use of SAF, sustainable fuels that are better for the planet.